+FENET or 1000Base-T Supported for OSE or OSD CHPIDs.
 Gigabit Ethernet Supported for QDIO (OSD CHPIDs) only.

-Restriction: SNMP support is not provided for OSA-Express2 10 Gigabit Ethernet or any OSA-Express3 features.
+Restriction: SNMP support is not provided for OSA-Express2 10 Gigabit Ethernet or any OSA-Express3 and above features.
 However, it does provide support for OSA-Express2 Gigabit Ethernet and 1000Base-T features.
-The preferred method of obtaining SNMP data is through the OSA Direct SNMP subagent as described in "The OSA-Express Direct SNMP Subagent" on page 33.

-See "Set up the Communications Server SNMP TCP/IP subagent" on page 64 and z/OS Communications Server: IP Configuration Guide.
+The preferred method of obtaining SNMP data is through the OSA Direct SNMP subagent as described in "The OSA-Express Direct SNMP subagent" on page 34.
+See z/OS Communications Server: IP Configuration Guide.
 For a complete description of the SNMP TCP/IP subagent support for OSA-Express management data, see the SNMP chapter of IP System Administrator's Commands in your Communications Server library.

-The OSA-Express Direct SNMP Subagent
+The OSA-Express Direct SNMP subagent

 Communications Server for z/OS V1R5 and Linux kernel 2.4.14 support the OSA-Express subagent for accessing OSA-Express MIB.
 This subagent communicates directly with the OSA and does not require OSA/SF to access OSA MIBs as the CS SNMP TCP/IP subagent does.
-See "OSA-Express Direct SNMP Support" on page 130 for more information.
+See "OSA-Express direct SNMP support" on page 128 for more information.